 Dh cut an X-slit in the top of the two tree stubs for me.
 I inserted the trees into those, but you can of course also just put the trees directly on the table.

-Last year, I made these Felt flower napkin ring and ornament for the Dare to DIY - entertain.
+Last year, I made these Felt flower napkin ring and ornament for my fall table.

 This article: Dare to entertain: Silhouette Christmas trees in DIY branch holders first appeared on http://shiftctrlart.com.